 The horrific Grenfell Tower incident in 2017 ushered in a new, intense focus on fire safety.

 This is absolutely essential, but it has inadvertently resulted in some property managers overlooking the rest of their health and safety duties on site.
-Assessment of fire safety shouldn’t detract from the importance of conducting regular General Health & Safety Assessments and Inspections.
+Assessment of fire safety shouldn’t detract from the importance of conducting regular General Health & Safety Risk Assessment and inspections.

 For instance, when a guest at the White Hart Hotel in Upton-upon-Severn tragically fell to their death from an open window in 2015, subsequent investigations discovered that low-cost alterations to the window height could have prevented their death.

 Overlooking risks with low probability but high severity can lead to dire consequences.
-So, today, we’ll reveal why general health and safety checks, and assessments are so important.
+So, today, we’ll reveal why general health and safety and fire risk assessment checks, are so important.

 Fire safety should never be ignored, but the same goes for general health and safety.
 It’s why The Health and Safety at Work Act 1974 exists, but the The Corporate Manslaughter and Corporate Homicide Act 2007 is something of a landmark.